You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Mix in 50-250 mL (NS, D5W); infuse IV over 15 minutes.

-• Do not admix with other drugs
+• Do not admix with other drug.

 • Reconstituted and diluted solutions do not need to be protected from light